difi/idporten-saml-metadata-validator/README.md

+# This project is no longer maintained by Difi

-# First time install and run
+## First time install and run
 Build project with
 `mvn clean install`